Water-Melon/Melang/docs/lib/sys.md

 - `pid` - is an output argument.
 After this function returned, the child process id will be given in this variable.
 - `user` - the user of the child process.
 It is optional.
 - `group` - the group of the child process.
 It is optional, and if it is omitted and `user` is given, then the group of the child process will be identical with `user`.
+- `qname` - the message queue name that the output of new process can be retrieved from this message queue by function `mq.recv` which is in the message queue module.

 Return value: